-The following types of Projects or Properties are not eligible for the Downtown Façade Grant Program: Projects/work completed prior to the last funding year (generally before April of the prior year) Tax delinquent property Property whose owner has any other tax delinquent property Non-Profit/Tax Exempt Property (Exceptions may be made for organizations and businesses paying property taxes) Property in litigation Property in condemnation or receivership National Franchises or Retail Chain Stores Work on the rear or unseen roof of the building is not eligible for a façade grant.
-Downtown Façade Grant funds cannot be used to correct outstanding code violations, for property damaged by collision, acts of nature or occurrences covered by insurance.
-Landscaping, Fences & Gates not integral to the façade of the building Security systems Air Conditioning and Heating Upgrades Vinyl Awnings Interior tenant finish or other interior work Individual signage that is not part of a larger façade improvement project component
+The following types of Projects or Properties are not eligible for the Downtown Façade Grant Program: Projects/work completed prior to the last funding year (generally before April of the prior year) Tax delinquent property Property whose owner has any other tax delinguent property Tax Exempt Property Property in litigation Property in condemnation or receivership Properties purchased from the city may be considered on a case by case basis National Franchises or Retail Chain Stores Work on the rear or unseen roof of the building is not eligible for a façade grant.
+Downtown Facade Grant funds cannot be used to correct outstanding code violations. for property damaged by collision, acts of nature or occurrences covered by insurance.
+Landscaping, Fences & Gates not integral to the façade of the building Security systems Air Conditioning and Heating Upgrades Vinyl Awnings Interior tenant finish or other interior work rehabilitation project

+Individual signage that is not part of a larger